paolo7/GPPG/README.md

-# GPPG Implementation and Rule Applicability - Sample code and implementation
+# GPPG Implementation and Rule Applicability - sample code and implementation

 ## Overview